JacobSalvi/software-analytics-bug-triaging/README.md

 ```shell
 python3 ./src/scraper/commits_scraper.py
 ```
-The data is already stored in the repository in `/data/commits_per_user.csv`.
+The data is already stored in the repository in `/data/commits_per_user.csv` for convenience.

 ## Data preprocessing
 In order to train and use the model the raw issues data needs to be preprocessed.
 To do so, run the following command.